 “Coworking?
 Yeah no thanks, my home office works just fine.”
 Who’s heard this one before?
 While coworking spaces are still relatively new in the public consciousness, they already come with some stereotypes attached.
 We’re here to bust those myths and set the record straight.

 Concentration is definitely essential to any good workday, but who says coworking spaces are any more distracting than your home office?
 By getting out of the house, you’ll be less tempted to stop your projects to clean out your pantry or take a Starbucks run.
 Open desk seating not your style?
 Other coworking membership options, including dedicated desk, partitioned desk, and small private office space, are available for those who need a little extra quiet.
 Meeting rooms also make a great place to have some privacy and take that important phone call.

 The beauty of coworking is the wide range of industries it can benefit.
-From IT to consulting to real estate, we have members of all kinds who find a coworking space useful.
+IT, sales, and PR are actually the dominant industries for those who work in coworking spaces, although we have a variety of members from different backgrounds who call HeadSpace home.
 A varied membership base opens up a world of collaboration and outsourcing opportunities that you might not find at a coffee shop.

 Give your business a boost and step out of the home office.
 Your time at a coworking space just might surprise you.